Regularized Nonlinear Regression with Dependent Errors and its Application to a Biomechanical Model: Introduction

 To resolve the above-mentioned issues, we consider a nonlinear regression model with multiplicative errors for the head-neck position tracking system, which can be written as

 where $z_t$ is a measured response, $g(\bm x;\bm \theta)$ is a known nonlinear function with an input $\bm x$. $\bm \theta$ is a set of parameters in $g$ and $\varsigma_{t}$ is a multiplicative error.
-The details for $g$ and $\bm{\theta}$ for the head-neck position tracking system are described in \cite{ramadan2018selecting} and \cite{yoon2022regularized}.
-A typical approach is to take the logarithm in both sides of \eqref{eq_multi} so that the resulting model becomes a nonlinear model with additive errors:
+The details for $g$ and $\bm{\theta}$ for the head-neck position tracking system are described in \cite{ramadan2018selecting} and \cite{yoon2022regularized}. {The multiplicative error structure can better explain the data than the previous studies in that the error may increase as the signal increases.
+It is of importance that we choose suitable regression model for data because \cite{bhattacharyya1992inconsistent} showed that an ordinary least squares estimator for a nonlinear regression model with additive errors may not possess strong consistency when the true underlying model has multiplicative errors.

+A typical approach for the multiplicative error model is to take the logarithm in both sides of \eqref{eq_multi} so that the resulting model becomes a nonlinear model with additive errors:}